The Queen addresses the UK’s response to coronavirus in a rare broadcast

-LONDON (WLNS) – Queen Elizabeth II made a special address to the UK and the Commonwealth about the coronavirus pandemic.
+LONDON – Queen Elizabeth II made a special address to the UK and the Commonwealth about the COVID-19 pandemic.

 “We should take comfort that while we may have more still to endure, better days will return: we will be with our friends again; we will be with our families again; we will meet again,” said The Queen.